nkkuntal/shim-review/README.md

   * CVE-2023-4693
   * CVE-2023-4692
 *******************************************************************************
-The current builds include the `grub,3` fixes.
+The current builds include the `grub,4` fixes.

 *******************************************************************************
 ### If shim is loading GRUB2 bootloader, and if these fixes have been applied, is the upstream global SBAT generation in your GRUB2 binary set to 4?
 The entry should look similar to: `grub,4,Free Software Foundation,grub,GRUB_UPSTREAM_VERSION,https://www.gnu.org/software/grub/`
 *******************************************************************************
-No, SBAT generation for grub is 3.

-`grub,3,Free Software Foundation,grub,2.06,https//www.gnu.org/software/grub/`
+Yes.

 *******************************************************************************
 ### Were old shims hashes provided to Microsoft for verification and to be added to future DBX updates?
 *******************************************************************************
-No. Our shim `v15.4` is not revoked through DBX update but the one before that `v15` is revoked.
-We will invalidate current shim with SBAT generation upgrade and plan to provide hash to Microsoft once we have latest signed `shim-15.8`.
+No. Our `shim-v15.4` is not revoked through DBX update but the one before that `shim-v15` is revoked.
+We will invalidate current shim with SBAT generation upgrade and plan to provide hash to Microsoft once we ship the latest signed `shim-v15.8`.

 *******************************************************************************
 ### Does your new chain of trust disallow booting old GRUB2 builds affected by the CVEs?